Release date: 8/8/2019

 RALEIGH, NC – The Farm Credit Associations of NC announce the AgYouth Leadership Program to honor students who excel in the classroom and community as leaders in their FFA chapters and 4-H clubs.

 The AgYouth Leadership Program is open to any senior student in good standing with his/her high school and FFA or 4-H program.
 The goals of the AgYouth Leadership Program are:

-All completed applications must be submitted via the online application (www.farmcreditofnc.com/agyouth) by September 15, 2018.
+All completed applications must be submitted via the online application (www.farmcreditofnc.com/agyouth) from July 1, 2019 to September 30, 2019.
 Award recipients and advisors/leaders will be notified.
-Email any questions to email@example.com.
+Email any questions to firstname.lastname@example.org.

 The Farm Credit Associations of NC are AgCarolina Farm Credit, Cape Fear Farm Credit, and Carolina Farm Credit.
 They are farmer owned financial cooperatives with headquarters in Raleigh, Fayetteville, and Statesville respectively.
 They are the leading provider of credit to farmers in North Carolina.
 The Associations have over $3.5 billion in loans and commitments outstanding to over 14,500 North Carolina farmers.
 Loans are made to finance land, homes, farm buildings, operating expenses, livestock and equipment, as well as other purposes.
 Credit life insurance, appraisal services, and leasing are also available through the Farm Credit Associations of NC.

 Read issues of our magazine to get association and member news.

 Did you know our local branches post news for their areas?
 See what's going on around you——find your branch on our locations page.